unoplatform/uno/doc/articles/getting-started-tutorial-1.md

     }
     ```

+We will use this converter to show an issue's date.

 1. Next, we will add some base properties to bind to in our XAML.
-In the **Solution Explorer**, double-click **MainPage.xaml.cs** to open, then add the following code.
+In the **Solution Explorer**, in the Shared project, double-click **MainPage.xaml.cs** to open, then add the following code.

     ```cs
     public sealed partial class MainPage : Page